-Note The performance penalty for copying data into a table that has indexes or triggers in place can be severe.
-If you are copying in a very large number of rows, it may be faster to drop all the indexes and triggers beforehand with drop index (or alter table, for indexes created as a unique constraint) and drop trigger; set the database option; copy the data into the table; re-create the indexes and triggers; and then dump the database.
-Remember to allocate disk space for the construction of indexes and triggers: about 2.2 times the amount of space needed for the data.
+Note The performance penalty for copying data into a table that has indexes in place can be severe.
+If you are copying in a very large number of rows, it may be faster to drop all the indexes beforehand with drop index (or alter table, for indexes created as a unique constraint); set the database option; copy the data into the table; re-create the indexes; and then dump the database.
+Remember to allocate disk space for the construction of indexes: about 2.2 times the amount of space needed for the data.

-Configuring databases for fast bcp To allow a user to copy in data using fast bcp, either a System Administrator or the Database Owner first must use sp_dboption to set select into/bulkcopy/pllsort to true on the database that contains the target table or tables.
-If the option is set to false when a user tries to use fast bcp to copy data into a table without indexes or triggers, Adaptive Server generates an error message.
-Note You do not need to set the select into/bulkcopy/pllsort option to true to copy out data from, or to copy in data to a table that has indexes or triggers.
-Slow bcp always copies tables with indexes or triggers and logs all inserts.
+Configuring databases for fast bcp

+To allow a user to copy in data using fast bcp, either a System Administrator or the Database Owner first must use sp\dboption to set select into/bulkcopy/pllsort to true on the database that contains the target table or tables.
+If the option is set to false when a user tries to use fast bcp to copy data into a table without indexes, Adaptive Server generates an error message.

+Note You do not need to set the select into/bulkcopy/pllsort option to true to copy out data from, or to copy in data to a table that has indexes.
+Slow bcp always copies tables with indexes and logs all inserts.

 By default, the select into/bulkcopy/pllsort option is set to false (off) in newly created databases.
 To change the default setting for future databases, turn this option on (set to true) in the model database.

+Dropping indexes

-Dropping indexes and triggers If you are copying a very large number of rows, you must have 1.2 times the amount of space needed for the data and enough space for the server to reconstruct a clustered index. • If space is available, you can use drop index and drop trigger to drop all the indexes and triggers beforehand. • If you do not have enough space for the server to sort the data and build the index or indexes, use slow bcp.
+If you are copying a very large number of rows, you must have 1.2 times the amount of space needed for the data and enough space for the server to reconstruct a clustered index.

+- If space is available, you can use drop index to drop all the indexes beforehand. - If you do not have enough space for the server to sort the data and build the index or indexes, use slow bcp.